 Tuesday, September 29

-New Middles: Resiliency and Climate Adaptation asks designer Iñaki Alday and landscape architect Kate Orff to reflect on how their practices are responding through landscape architecture and research to local and planetary climate crises.
+New Middles: Resiliency and Climate Adaptation asked designer Iñaki Alday and landscape architect Kate Orff to reflect on how their practices are responding through landscape architecture and research to local and planetary climate crises.
 This conversation stems from the question: How is the Mississippi Watershed and the plains ecosystems and habitat impacted by a changing climate?
 The COVID-19 pandemic raises issues of how might middle cities and landscapes address global health challenges?
 What future-oriented ecological strategies will serve middle city landscapes and communities moving forward?

 Tulane University / aldayjover architecture and landscape, New Orleans